 Let’s face it—Santa Fe is a worthwhile destination in itself.
 Wandering around the museums, historic buildings, and quaint shops on the plaza is on my list of favorite travel experiences.
 And don’t even get me started on the food.
-I’ve had moments when I’ve contemplated driving to Santa Fe just to get some blue corn enchiladas at Tia Sophia’s.
-If you’re lucky enough to have more than just a couple days in the area, these Santa Fe day trips will give you lots of cool places to explore.
+I’ve had moments when I’ve contemplated driving the 400+ miles to Santa Fe for the sole purpose of getting some blue corn enchiladas.
+But Santa Fe is also a perfect base for exploring some other memorable sites.
+You’ll find some not-to-miss places within just a few hours’ drive of the city.
+From ancient cliff dwellings to a quirky historic artist’s town, here are five must-do Santa Fe day trips.

 Bandelier National Monument